rhit-liuj15/Gender-Fair-2024/README.md

 Three separate components need to be set up for the project: database, website, and API.

+The installation/setup instructions can be found in each componnet's respective section.

 Setting up the website and API on the same host sharing port 443 for HTTPS is not tested.

 ## Database

-The installation manual of the MySQL server can be found on MySQL's official wesite: https://dev.mysql.com/doc/refman/9.3/en/installing.html
+The installation and hosting manual of the MySQL server can be found on MySQL's official wesite: https://dev.mysql.com/doc/refman/9.3/en/installing.html

 ### Importing Data